The Real Force Castle

 Accordind to the legend, Doña Inés spent hours of the day in the highest spot of the castle, with the hope to see any ship bringing her husband back, even after his death she continued to wait, converting herself to a symbol of eternal love.

 This, at least was the legend.
-Because in reality, the Castillo de la Real Fuerza was built in 1558, much after the Hernaldo De Soto's departure (1539), and including after hid death (1540).
-And even if very suffering, Doña Inés didn't died of love, she instead returned back to Spain with a big inheritance from her husband, according to what the investigator Pedro A. Herrera López said, after having studied very ancient archives for years, among other documents and publications related to the legend.
+Because in reality, the Castillo de la Real Fuerza was built in 1558, much after the Hernaldo De Soto's departure (1539), and even after his death (1540).
+And even if she suffered a lot, Doña Inés didn't died of love, she instead returned back to Spain with a big inheritance from her husband, according to what the investigator Pedro A. Herrera López said, after having studied very ancient archives for years, among other documents and publications related to the legend.

-In any case the legend was sufficiently strong to inspire the artist Jerónimo Martínez Pinzón when he made that sculpture, which resisted to several hurricanes until that the one of October 20 1926 pulled it up from its pedestal, fling it to the floor.
-Today, the statue which is in that pedestal is a replica.
+In any case, the legend was sufficiently strong to inspire the artist Jerónimo Martínez Pinzón when he made that sculpture, which resisted to several hurricanes until that the one of October 20, 1926 pulled the Giraldilla off its pedestal, fling it to the floor.
+Today, the statue you see in that pedestal is a replica.
 The original is conserved in the City Museum, that is the former Palacio de los Capitanes Generales, so it may rest from the fury of hurricanes, which understand nothing about love stories.
 Today the La Giraldilla is also a symbol in the Habana Club rum logo.

 But let continue to talk about the Castle's story.